Sports News | Fearing Injury, Asian Games Trials Winners Request Time Till August 20 to Prepare for World Ch'ship Trials | LatestLY

 The letter has also been marked to Prime Minister Narendra Modi.

-The delay in announcing the date and criteria for the Asian Games trials by the IOA ad-hoc panel had kept the hopefuls in a tight spot and it did affect their performance.
+The delay in announcing the date and criteria for the Asian Games trials by the Bhupender Singh Bajwa-led IOA ad-hoc panel had kept the hopefuls in a tight spot and it did affect their performance.

 The World Championship trials are expected to be held by August 10, giving the wrestlers, who competed in Asian Games selection competition, just about 17 days to be ready for another gruelling contest.